pickplugins/user-verification/readme.txt

 <strong>Protect spam email</strong>
 Some user are try temporary email service for registration, by this plugin you can list of spammy domain so user will not able to use these domain email for registration.

-<strong>Protect user name</strong>
-Default WordPress registration will create user name from email, in most case some user name will look like admin1 or admin2 or some critical username may confused other users. sometime bad people may take advantages from this case, you can protect user name to register.

 <strong>Automatically login after verification</strong>
 Your site user will automatically logged to account just after verified account and you can also set custom page link where to redirect.